Karpenter Add-on¶

 .addOns(karpenterAddOn)

-The add-on automatically sets the following Helm Chart values, and it is highly recommended not to pass these values in (as it will result in errors): - settings.aws.defaultInstanceProfile - settings.aws.clusterEndpoint - settings.aws.clusterName - settings.aws.interruptionQueueName (if interruption handling is enabled) - serviceAccount.create - serviceAccount.name - serviceAccount.annotations.eks.amazonaws.com/role-arn
+The add-on automatically sets Helm Chart values, and it is recommended not to pass custom values for the following: - settings.clusterName - settings.interruptionQueue (if interruption handling is enabled) - serviceAccount.create - serviceAccount.name - serviceAccount.annotations.eks.amazonaws.com/role-arn

 To validate that Karpenter add-on is running ensure that the add-on deployments for the controller and the webhook are in RUNNING